Kate relaxing in a hammock over turquoise waters at Caye Caulker, Belize, wearing a wide-brimmed hat under a vibrant blue sky.

 We make it a point to cast our lines every visit, and you should, too.

-If you’re seeking a combination of adventure, natural beauty, and a taste of Belizean marine life, reef fishing emerges as a top-tier activity.
+If you’re looking for a combination of adventure, natural beauty, and a taste of Belizean marine life, reef fishing should be on your list.

 There’s something extraordinary about spending a day on the sparkling turquoise waters and battling very feisty reef fish.
 It’s an experience that you just have to live to understand how genuinely awesome it is.